How to Love Your New Body

 The moment is different for everyone.
-You might notice that your fingers aren’t quite as fleshy when you’re washing them one day.
+You might notice your face looks a little thinner when looking in the mirror.
 You might realize that a necklace sits lower on your chest.
 Or you might need to tighten your belt a notch in the morning.
 Whatever signal you get that your body is changing, it’s a welcome event.
 Because while of course you’re losing weight to improve your health, you’re probably also excited to look better than ever.

 But don't be caught off guard if you experience other emotions as well.
 “When patients are focused on weight loss, they only think of positive aspects and assume it will solve all their problems,” explains Alexis Conason, PhD, a psychologist in private practice in Manhattan and a researcher at the New York Obesity Research Center at St. Luke’s Roosevelt Hospital.
 “But it’s hard adjusting emotionally and physically to a new body.”